Emergency Food Resources for Families

 We can’t solve this overnight, but we can show up for one another.

-If you’re able, visit Feeding Colorado to donate or volunteer.
+If you’re able to donate or volunteer, visit Feeding Colorado.
 Local food banks are especially in need of items like milk, beans, rice, canned proteins, baby formula, and even pet food as many families will be worried about feeding their pets, too.

-For Montbello and Aurora residents: Sacks of Love offers food pick up days for families in need.
+Sacks of Love offers food pick up days for families in need in Montbello and Aurora.

 The Colorado Department of Human Services will continue to post the most updated information about SNAP on their website as it becomes available.
 We encourage you to check this website frequently as the authoritative source for SNAP information in Colorado.